Tips for Choosing a Yoga Mat

 For retail stores, check places like Marshalls or TJ Maxx, they have better prices than sporting good stores.

-better quality yoga mats.
+Look online for better quality yoga mats.
 Online retailers like Amazon have more options.

 Read the customer reviews at Amazon.
 Customers give really good honest opinion, not just hype.
 Look for 5 star reviews.